-AGAPE Preschool is a ministry program of our parish and running on our premises in our facility.
+AGAPE Preschool is a ministry program of our parish and runs on our premises in our facility.
 We are committed to a high quality educational experience that emphasizes the Orthodox Christian Faith.
 Our program uniquely provides a loving, caring environment where children can develop spiritually, emotionally, socially, cognitively, and physically.
 We are DCFS approved.

-Our Bible Study ministry seeks to deepen the study of Holy Scripture, guided by the wisdom and insight of the Holy Orthodox Christian Faith, for the spiritual health and growth of all who participate.
+Our Bible Study ministry seeks to deepen the study of the Holy Scripture, guided by the wisdom and insight of the Holy Orthodox Christian Faith, for the spiritual health and growth of all who participate.
 The study is guided by Dr. Helen Theodoropoulos, PhD, and meets Wednesdays at 10:30 am.
 Participation is open to all, including those who are not members of SSPP, and also those who are not Orthodox Christians.
 No preparation is needed, and no homework is required.
 We use the Orthodox Study Bible, but if you do not have your own copy, we have copies that can be used in class.

 For more information, contact Helen Theodoropoulos at email@example.com.